 When you remove the pressure to keep up with notifications and instead respond to messages in your own time, something amazing happens.
 You have more Focus Time for deep work!
 Deep work requires long stretches of uninterrupted time, which is now possible thanks to asynchronous work.

-Async means administrative tasks like answering emails and updating spreadsheets take the backseat (and can be done in batched processes).
+Async means administrative tasks like checking emails, responding to pings, and updating spreadsheets can take the backseat (and can be done in batched processes).
 It enables team members to focus on key projects that are important to the bottom line like coding, writing content, and coming up with new, creative ideas.

 3. Async work is more inclusive.